HapticFinance/docs/content/glossary.md

 metaDescription: "This is a glossary of the terminology used in the Haptic protocol."
 ---

+### Automated market maker (AMM)

+A decentralized protocol designed to eliminate the need for counterparties and automate token trades.

+### Collateralisation ratio (C-ratio)
+It represents the value of the collateral against the loaned funds.

+### Decentralized autonomous organization (DAO)

+A system to automate decision making, submission of proposals and voting.
+Rules are encoded in smart contracts designed to be independant from a central organization.

 ### Haptic network token (HAP)

 It is the token used a collateral by stakers in the Haptic protocol.
 It is designed with a weekly inflationary policy and progressive decay.

-### Decentralized autonomous organization (DAO)

-A system to automate decision making, submission of proposals and voting.
-Rules are encoded in smart contracts designed to be independant from a central organization.

-### Automated market maker (AMM)
-A decentralized protocol designed to eliminate the need for counterparties and automate token trades.
+### Impermanent loss (I/L)

+Refers to the loss experienced by liquidity providers on AMMs due to the effect of arbitrage trades and market volatility, also known as divergence loss.

 ### Liquidity provider (LP)
 A person or entity that engages in liquidity provisioning on AMMs such as Uniswap, Balancer, etc.

+### LP Bonding
+Bonding is when a staker purchases HAP tokens from the protocol, at a discount from the market price.
+The staker provides a LP token to the protocol treasury in return for the HAP token.
+Discount is determined by the market and depends on the balance between demand and supply of the tokenized debt asset.

 ### LP token
 A token representing a share in the liquidity of an AMM pool

-### Impermanent loss (I/L)

-Refers to the loss experienced by liquidity providers on AMMs due to the effect of arbitrage trades and market volatility, also known as divergence loss.

 ### Protocol owned liquidity (POL)
 Refers to the ability of the protocol to control its own liquidity on AMMs, as a result of the LP Bonding process.